-REMUNERATION REPORT
+REMUNERATION REPORT (AUDITED)

-This remuneration report for the year ended 30 June 2017 outlines the remuneration arrangements of VDM in accordance with the requirements of the Corporations Act 2001 (the Act) and its regulations.
+This remuneration report for the year ended 30 June 2018 outlines the remuneration arrangements of VDM in accordance with the requirements of the Corporations Act 2001 (the Act) and its regulations.
 This information has been audited as required by section 308(3C) of the Act.

 The remuneration report details the remuneration arrangements for key management personnel (KMP) of VDM.
-KMP are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the VDM, directly or indirectly, including any director (whether executive or otherwise) of the parent company.
+KMP are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of VDM, directly or indirectly, including any director (whether executive or otherwise) of the parent company.

-For the purposes of this report, the term 'executive' includes the Chief Executive Officer (CEO), executive directors and other senior executives of VDM, and excludes non-executive directors.
+For the purposes of this report, the term 'executive' includes executive directors and other senior executives of VDM and excludes non-executive directors.